Azure/iot-operations-sdks/samples/README.md

 ## Tutorials

-The tutorials listed below are step-by-step instructions to deploy a fully functioning example to a cluster and observer the output.
+The tutorials listed below are step-by-step instructions to deploy a fully functioning application to a cluster and observer the functioning output.

 | Tutorial | Language | Description |
 |-|-|-|
 | [Event Driven Application](/dotnet/tutorials/EventDrivenApp) | .NET | Read from a topic and perform a sliding window calculation, utilizing the State Store to cache historical data.
 The result is written to a second topic. |

 ## Samples